AlexEMG/DLC-Cajal-Course/content/Day3_Practicals.md

 ## Evaluation of yesterday's model

-It is important to evaluate the performance of the trained network.
+It is important to evaluate the performance of the trained 🏋️‍♀️ network.
 This performance is measured by computing the mean average Euclidean error (MAE; which is proportional to the average root mean square error) between the manual labels and the ones predicted by DeepLabCut.
 The MAE is saved as a comma separated file and displayed for all pairs and only likely pairs (>p-cutoff).
 This helps to exclude, for example, occluded body parts.
-One of the strengths of DeepLabCut is that due to the probabilistic output of the scoremap, it can, if sufficiently trained, also reliably report if a body part is visible in a given frame. (see discussions of finger tips in reaching and the Drosophila legs during 3D behavior in [Mathis et al, 2018]).
+One of the strengths of DeepLabCut is that due to the probabilistic output of the scoremap, it can, if sufficiently trained, also reliably report if a body part is visible in a given frame. (see discussions of finger tips in reaching and the Drosophila legs during 3D behavior in {cite}`Mathis2020`).
 The evaluation results are computed by typing:
 ```python
 deeplabcut.evaluate_network(config_path,Shuffles=[1], plotting=True)
 ```
-Setting ``plotting`` to true plots all the testing and training frames with the manual and predicted labels.
-The user should visually check the labeled test (and training) images that are created in the ‘evaluation-results’ directory.
+Setting ``plotting`` to true plots 📈 all the testing and training frames with the manual and predicted labels.
+You should visually 👀 check the labeled test (and training) images that are created in the ‘evaluation-results’ directory.
 Ideally, DeepLabCut labeled unseen (test images) according to the user’s required accuracy, and the average train and test errors are comparable (good generalization).
 What (numerically) comprises an acceptable MAE depends on many factors (including the size of the tracked body parts, the labeling variability, etc.).
-Note that the test error can also be larger than the training error due to human variability (in labeling, see Figure 2 in Mathis et al, Nature Neuroscience 2018).
+Note that the test error can also be larger than the training error due to human variability (in labeling, see Figure 2 in {cite}`Mathis2018`).

-and thinking about performance
+Thinking about performance

 - model comparison?
 - overfitting (generalization gap etc.)
 - how good could your model be? (limit is your accuracy) (link to recent DeepMind paper)
 - how to improve your model

 For video analysis you can also filter (maybe that is enough)